rapid7/insightconnect-plugins/plugins/symantec_bcs/help.md

 _This plugin does not contain any requirements._

 # Supported Product Versions

 * 2023-05-16

 # Documentation

 ## Setup

-*This plugin does not contain a connection.*
+_This plugin does not contain a connection._
 ## Technical Details

 ### Actions

 #### Submit
-Submit a malicious file or hash
+This action is used to submit a malicious file or hash.
 ##### Input

 |Name|Type|Default|Required|Description|Enum|Example|